Finite-size effects in the dependency networks of free and open-source software: Modelling evolution and saturation

 The overall growth of the network, however, slowly grinds to a halt on long time scales.
-This is a conclusion that cannot be missed in Eq.~(\ref{nodenum}), which suggests that the total number of nodes increases with time, but approaches a finite stationary value when $t \longrightarrow \infty$, unless $x_{\mathrm{m}}$ becomes infinitely large (something that is not very likely).
+This conclusion cannot be missed in Eq.~(\ref{nodenum}), which suggests that the total number of nodes increases with time, but approaches a finite stationary value when $t \longrightarrow \infty$, with $x_{\mathrm{m}}$ remaining finite.
 This inclination of the network to saturate towards a finite-sized end can be explained in terms of the finite semantic possibilities associated with each of the nodes.
 The extent of making creative use of the existing semantic possibilities of even the most intensely linked of the top nodes is limited.
-Since most of the nodes in the network depend on such top nodes, there must be a saturation scale in the network.
-Unless novel creative elements in semantic terms are continuously added to the top nodes, the value of $x_{\mathrm{m}}$ will remain finite, and saturation cannot be prevented.
-Therefore, saturation in this semantic network is the inevitable consequence of the limit to which original axioms (functions deriving from the top nodes) can be made available.
-An emphatic illustration of this line of argument is to be seen in Fig.~\ref{f7}, which makes use of actual values taken from all the {\it Debian} releases.
-The lower curve in this plot tracks the growth of the total number of nodes in the out-directed network.
+Since most of the nodes in the network depend on such top nodes, there must then be a terminal stage in the growth of the network.
+Unless novel creative elements in semantic terms are continuously added to the top nodes, the value of $x_{\mathrm{m}}$ will remain constrained within a certain bound, and saturation will happen.
+So saturation in the network is a consequence of the limit to the various ways in which original functions in the top nodes can be invoked by the derivative nodes.
+An illustration of this argument is to be seen in Fig.~\ref{f7}, which plots actual values taken from all the {\it Debian} releases.
+This plot tracks the growth of the total number of nodes in the out-directed network.
 All the members of this network contribute at least one out-directed link, and so meaning (the semantic context) is seen to flow out of these nodes.
-Therefore, to a greater (especially as regards the top nodes) or lesser extent, these nodes are the bearers of original axioms.
-That the growth of this entire out-directed network saturates towards a limiting value for the later releases of {\it Debian} (marking increasingly longer time scales) is quite obvious from the trend indicated by the lower curve in Fig.~\ref{f7}.
-A corollary of the saturation of the network of these axiom-bearing nodes (which contribute out-directed links) is that the network of in-directed nodes will also saturate in tandem.
-This is shown by the upper curve in Fig.~\ref{f7}, which plots the growth of the number of nodes which contribute no out-directed links, but only draws in links towards themselves.
-The semantic flow in the network terminates at these nodes, and as such the network of these ``terminal" nodes is an appropriate indicator of the effect of saturation.
-One can see from the two curves that there is a very strong correlation between the saturation in the out-directed network, and the saturation in the number of terminal nodes.
+Therefore, these nodes are the bearers of original axioms.
+That the growth of this entire out-directed network saturates towards a limiting value for the later releases of {\it Debian} is quite obvious from the trend indicated in Fig.~\ref{f7}.
+The data curve is fitted by a general form of Eq.~(\ref{nodenum}), going as